Alexander Beresford Hope: Early life

 Beresford Hope was the third and youngest son of Thomas Hope, the writer and patron of art, and his wife the Hon.
 Louisa Beresford, daughter of William Beresford, 1st Baron Decies, younger son of George Beresford, 1st Marquess of Waterford.
 The Hope family was of Scottish descent but had been settled in The Netherlands for many years, where they had a successful mercantile and banking business, but had returned to Britain after French troops occupied the country in 1795.
 Beresford Hope was educated at Harrow and Trinity College, Cambridge.
 His father died in 1831 and his mother married as her second husband her first cousin General William Beresford, 1st Viscount Beresford.
 In 1854 he inherited his stepfather's estates, including Bedgebury Park, Kent, and Beresford Hall, Staffordshire, and assumed by Royal licence the additional surname of Beresford.

 His brother was Henry Thomas Hope.

 Parliamentary career

 He sat as Member of Parliament for Maidstone from 1841 to 1852 and from 1857 to 1859.
 He unsuccessfully contested Cambridge University in 1859 and Stoke-upon-Trent in 1862, but was successfully returned for the latter constituency in 1865.
 From 1868 until his death he was one of two representatives for Cambridge University.
 From 1865 he sat as an independent Conservative.
-He vehemently opposed the Reform Act of 1867 proposed by Benjamin Disraeli, nicknaming Disraeli "the Asian mystery" (referring to Disraeli's Jewish origins).
+He vehemently opposed the Reform Act 1867 proposed by Benjamin Disraeli, nicknaming Disraeli "the Asian mystery" (referring to Disraeli's Jewish origins).
 Disraeli retorted by alluding to Beresford Hope's "Batavian graces" (in reference to his family's Dutch origins).
 He never held ministerial office but was sworn of the Privy Council in 1880.